awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

   Follow the steps outlined in [Verify the Lambda Function Is Running on the Device](lambda-check.md) to receive messages on the AWS IoT console\.

 **Note:**
 + Make sure there is a Subscription from your Lambda function going to the IoT Cloud\.
-Details are in [Configure the Lambda Function for AWS Greengrass](config-lambda.md)\.
+Details are in [Configure the Lambda Function for AWS IoT Greengrass](config-lambda.md)\.
 + Since messages are forwarded to the cloud, make sure you terminate either the example server you configured above, or stop the Greengrass core, so that you don't end up publishing a lot of messages to IoT cloud and getting charged for them\!

 ## Next Steps<a name="opcua-next"></a>